red/docs/gui/VID.md

 The valid list of event names can be found [here](View.md#actors).

-When a block is passed without any actor name prefix, the default actor for the face type is created according to the definitions [here](https://github.com/red/red/blob/master/modules/view/styles.red).
+When a block or a get-word is passed without any actor name prefix, the default actor for the face type is created according to the definitions [here](https://github.com/red/red/blob/master/modules/view/styles.red).

+The actor can also be defined outside of VID and a reference to it be passed as a get-word argument to <event>.

 # Panels